zchee/golang-wiki/Modules.md

 * Double-check that modules are enabled by running `go env` to confirm it does not show an empty value for the read-only `GOMOD` variable.
    * Note: you never set `GOMOD` as a variable because it is effectively read-only debug output that `go env` outputs.
 * If you are setting `GO111MODULE=on` to enable modules, double-check that it is not accidentally the plural `GO111MODULES=on`.
 (People sometimes naturally include the `S` because the feature is often called "modules").
 * If vendoring is expected to be used, double-check check that the `-mod=vendor` flag is being passed to `go build `or similar, or that `GOFLAGS=-mod=vendor` is set.
    * Modules by default ignore the `vendor` directory unless you ask the `go` tool to use `vendor`.
 * It is frequently helpful to check `go list -m all` to see the list of actual versions selected for your build
   * `go list -m all` usually gives you more detail compared to if you were to instead just look a `go.mod` file.
 * If running `go get foo` fails in some way, you should check the output from `go get -v foo` or `go get -v -x foo`
 * You can check to see if you are using a particularly old git version
   * Older versions of git were a common source of problems for the `vgo` prototype and Go 1.11 beta, but much less frequently in the GA 1.11.
 * If you are using Docker, it can be helpful to check if you can reproduce the behavior outside of Docker (and if the behavior only occurs in Docker, the list of bullets above can be used as a starting point to compare results between inside Docker vs. outside).

-### What can I spot check if I not seeing the expected version of a dependency?
+### What can I check if I not seeing the expected version of a dependency?

 A good first step is to run `go mod tidy`.
 There is some chance this might resolve the issue, but it will also help put your `go.mod` file into a consistent state with respect to your `.go` source code, which will help make any subsequent investigation easier.